macrome-js/macrome/lib/accessors/README.md

-## Access modules
+## Accessors

-Access modules describe how to interact with certain kinds of generated files on disk.
-Their responsibilities are understanding macrome headers: detecting, parsing, and eliding header content for input streams and printing headers into output streams.
+Accessors describe how to read and write generated files with headers.
+There are separate accessors for each supported header comment format.
+The correct accessor is expected to be looked up by file extension.